-On January 18th the Lower School hosted an Interactive Humanities Night for parents introducing them to our classroom spaces and letting them enjoy a sampling of the many hands-on activities their students enjoy in the Interactive Humanities classrooms.
+Each year the Lower School hosts an Interactive Humanities Night for parents introducing them to our classroom spaces and letting them enjoy a sampling of the many hands-on activities their students enjoy in the Interactive Humanities classrooms.
 Enjoy a slideshow from the event here:

 Additional units of study are woven into the Lower School classroom curriculum and reinforced through numerous interdisciplinary connections allowing students to generalize knowledge across their classes.
 These additional topics of study include:

 Grade 1: Citizenship

 Grade 2: Native American History